Speaker Management Portal

 In terms of instructions, the ACS has provided this page of presenter resources:

 Upon request, PHYS will cover 2 full registrations for symposium organizers — but only at the “early-bird” MEMBER rate.
 Once you’ve registered and would like to be reimbursed (rather than leave those funds in the PHYS coffers should you have other sources of support), we ask that you forward us the ACS registration confirmation and we’ll mail you a reimbursement check.
 Since the Division will cover up to two registrations per symposium (again, upon request), any symposia with more than 2 organizers will need determine how to partition that benefit (i.e., full member early-bird registration rate x 2).
 NOTE that registration fees are separate from PHYS symposia support and will not be deducted from your symposium support funding.
 Also, this perk is not transferrable to others— it is only for organizers and cannot be applied toward your per-half-day session support.

 Will the Division provide financial assistance for symposia?

 Yes.
 Currently, PHYS provides $100 per ½-day session.
-Thus, if your symposium runs eight sessions, you will receive $800.
+Thus, if your symposium runs four sessions, you will receive $400.
 This support level may change and we will, of course, let you know if it does.

 How can I use my PHYS/external funding?

 You can (1) provide coffee breaks during the meeting, (2) provide honoraria for your speakers, (3) arrange a dinner or reception for your speakers, or (4) cover any portion of the travel/registration costs of your speakers (no receipts needed).
 You’ll receive an email with additional details about these options well in advance of the meeting.
-If you do decide to provide honoraria, those checks can be written in advance of the meeting so you can distribute them to your speakers (and the ACS DOES have a business office for foreign speakers to cash those checks onsite).
+If you do decide to provide honoraria, those checks can be written in advance of the meeting so you can distribute them to your speakers.

 What is NOT allowed by the Division in terms of financial support?